jdlib/deepdive/UserGuide.md

 }
 ```

-<a name="msg"></a>
 ## Error messages

-Here is the challenge: Suppose an assertion of a unit test fails - can you find and fix the error using only the error message
+Suppose an assertion of a unit test fails - can you find and fix the error using only the error message
 and the failure stacktrace?
 Or do you need to debug the test to diagnose the error?

 Informative error messages are key to good unit tests, last but not least for their psychological impact: Does
 the test code (judged by its failure messages) feel obscure or clear to you?
 Therefore DeepDive error messages
 try to bring as much usefull information as possible into error messages.

+#### Informative formatting
-#### It adopts the style of Google Truth error messages:
+Following the example of Google Truth error messages:
 - messages can span multiple lines
 - values are reported as `<title>: <value>`
 - subsequent value lines are nicely aligned.

 #### Details why an equality assertion fails are included:
-If arrays, sets, lists or maps are tested on equality to an expected value, the difference between actual
+If arrays, sets, lists or maps are tested if they equal an expected value, the difference between actual
   and expected value is described in great detail.

 #### Rich context when diving deep: